 In Japan, Korokke (コロッケ) are as ubiquitous as fried chicken in convenience stores.
 They are tasty street food, casual diner food, specialty food, and a home-cooked dish loved by all ages.
 These potato and meat croquettes come with a crispy-crunchy crust that reveals a creamy, mashed potato filling.
 You need to try it to believe how good they are!

-Since I always have a soft spot for potato dishes and crunchy food, korokke easily tops the chart of my favorite food.
-I once had six pieces of these golden fried patties for one dinner.
+Since I always have a soft spot for potato dishes and crunchy food, korokke easily tops the chart of my favorite foods.
+I once had six pieces of these golden-fried patties for one dinner.
 Shhh…I shouldn’t be too proud of my big appetite, but I’m absolutely excited to share my best korroke recipe with you today.

 What is Korokke?